News

 , but they also prevent the skin from “breathing” and over time can result in dry and irritated skin with possible acne.

-to draw water to the surface of the skin, but also deliver hydration and nutrients to the deeper layers
+not only to draw water to the surface of the skin, but also to deliver hydration and nutrients to deeper layers

-, which helps the skin to moisturize on a regular basis.
+, which helps the skin to stay regularly hydrated.

 ALOE VERA GEL

-Whether in the form of juice, prepared gel or the fresh gelled part of the plant itself, it
+Whether in the form of juice, a ready-made gel or the fresh gel-like part of the plant itself, it

-, hydrating it at the surface and at lower levels.
+, hydrating it on the surface and at lower levels.

-Honey has the natural ability to retain water and moisturize without creating a greasy feeling.
+Honey has a natural ability to retain water and hydrates without creating a greasy feeling.

 ability to retain water

-and can act according to moisture level (low molecular, medium molecular and high molecular).
-You can learn more about this popular ingredient in our article
+and can act according to the level of moisture (low molecular weight, medium molecular weight and high molecular weight).
+You can find out more about this popular raw material in our article

 It occurs naturally in every living cell, so it is easily absorbed by the skin.
-It can hold water really well and works by
+It can retain water really well and works in such a way that it

 .
-Plus, the texture of glycerin is perfect for skincare as it glides on smoothly and evenly.
+In addition, the structure of glycerin is perfect for skin care, because it glides smoothly and evenly over it.

-So what is the fundamental difference between moisturisers and emollients?
+So what is the fundamental difference between humectants and emollients?

 While